DamZiobro/serverless-aws-lambda-sqs-app/README.md

 Building and deploying AWS resources
 ----
-`make deploy` will build and deploy infrastructure and code as defined in [a serverless.yml](serverless.yml) file:
+`make deploy` will build and deploy infrastructure and code as defined in [serverless.yml](serverless.yml) file:

-By default resources are deployed to the default [a stage](https://serverless-stack.com/chapters/stages-in-serverless-framework.html) based on your linux username ex. for me it is `damian`.
+By default resources are deployed to the default [stage](https://serverless-stack.com/chapters/stages-in-serverless-framework.html) (environment) based on your linux username ex. for me it is `damian`.
 Thanks to that multiple users can deploy to separate AWS resources to avoid resources conflicts.